christiankoning/Java-Projects/Basic Calculator/README.md

 ## 🚀 How to Run

-- 1️⃣ Clone the repository
+- 1️⃣ Clone the repository.
-- 2️⃣ Compile and run the `BasicCalculator.java` file
+- 2️⃣ Compile and run the `BasicCalculator.java` file.
-- 3️⃣ Follow on-screen instructions to perform calculations
+- 3️⃣ Follow on-screen instructions to perform calculations.